-When you retire from active duty, you and your family experience a "change in status."
+When you retire from active duty, you and your family have a change in status.

 Here's a quick look at how TRICARE changes when you retire.
-For more specific information, answer three questions for your plan's info (at the top of the page).
+For more details, enter your plan info above.

 - You must pay annual enrollment fees